• NewJerseyAlmanac.com: Gateway to New Jersey Information

 On September 1 of 1781

-After joining together on August 29, French forces commanded by General Jean Baptiste de Rochambeau and Continental Army under George Washington break camp in Princeton to march south on their way to Yorktown, Virginia, where they would trap the British under the command of General Lord Charles Cornwallis and force his surrender on October 19.
+After joining together on August 29, French forces commanded by General Jean Baptiste de Rochambeau and Continental Army under George Washington break camp in Princeton to march south on their way to Yorktown, Virginia.
+With the aid of the French fleet, their combined armies would trap the British under the command of General Lord Charles Cornwallis and force his surrender on October 19.

 On September 2 of 1609